callum-hart/immutable-styles/docsNext/gettingStarted.md

 The goal of this tutorial is to introduce immutable styles in a *hopefully* accessible way.

 This tutorial will use a fictitious food app to demonstrate how immutable styles is used for styling web interfaces.
-For the sake of berevity we will focus on styling a small part of the app – the restaurant card, which displays information for a given restaurant:
+For the sake of berevity we will focus on styling a part of the app – the restaurant card, which displays information for a given restaurant:

 *screenshot of restaurant card*